fstnetwork/module-api/Guide/EN/07-Create_a_Campaign.en.md

 ## Finalize the Campaign
 ### Prerequisite

-> There are 3 phases of Smart Voucher Campaign: pre sales, launch period and post sales.
+> There are 3 phases of Smart Voucher Campaign: pre sales, launch period and post sales.
 When finalizing the sales, there are different outcomes in each phase.

 1. Pre sales (now < `startTime`): Campaign is cancelled by the issuer and returns the unsold Smart Voucher.
 2. Launch Period (`startTime` < now < `endTime`): If Smart Voucher is sold out during Launch, issuer can claim back the Smart Token before `endTime`, otherwise issuer cannot cancel the Campaign or claim back remaining Smart Voucher and earned Smart Token.